Sulcus (neuroanatomy)

-In neuroanatomy, a sulcus (Latin: "furrow", pl. sulci) is a depression or groove in the cerebral cortex.

-It surrounds a gyrus (pl. gyri), creating the characteristic folded appearance of the brain in humans and other mammals.
-The larger sulci are usually called fissures.
+In neuroanatomy, a sulcus (Latin: "furrow"; : sulci) is a shallow depression or groove in the cerebral cortex.
+One or more sulci surround a gyrus (pl. gyri), a ridge on the surface of the cortex, creating the characteristic folded appearance of the brain in humans and most other mammals.
+The larger sulci are also called fissures.
+The cortex develops in the fetal stage of corticogenesis, preceding the cortical folding stage known as gyrification.
+The large fissures and main sulci are the first to develop.

+Mammals that have a folded cortex are known as gyrencephalic, and the small-brained mammals that have a smooth cortex, such as rats and mice are termed lissencephalic.

 Structure

 Sulci, the grooves, and gyri, the folds or ridges, make up the folded surface of the cerebral cortex.
-Larger or deeper sulci are termed fissures, and in many cases the two terms are interchangeable.
-The folded cortex creates a larger surface area for the brain in humans and other mammals.
-When looking at the human brain, two-thirds of the surface are hidden in the grooves.
-The sulci and fissures are both grooves in the cortex, but they are differentiated by size.
-A sulcus is a shallower groove that surrounds a gyrus.
-A fissure is a large furrow that divides the brain into lobes and also into the two hemispheres as the longitudinal fissure.
+Larger or deeper sulci are also often termed fissures.
+The folded cortex creates a larger surface area for the brain in humans and other larger mammals, without the need of increasing the size of the skull.
+In the human brain, two-thirds of the folded cortex is buried within the sulci, if the division of the hemispheres by the longitudinal fissure is taken into account.

+The sulci and fissures are shallow and deep grooves respectively in the cortex, that organise the brain into its regions.
+A sulcus is a shallow groove that surrounds a gyrus or part of a gyrus.
+A fissure is a deeper furrow that divides the brain into lobes, and also into the two hemispheres as the longitudinal fissure.
+Fissures are the most prominent and invariable of the sulci.
-Importance of expanded surface area

-As the surface area of the brain increases more functions are made possible.
-A smooth-surfaced brain is only able to grow to a certain extent.
-A depression, sulcus, in the surface area allows for continued growth.
-This in turn allows for the functions of the brain to continue growing.

-Variation

-The sulcal pattern varies between human individuals, and the most elaborate overview on this variation is probably an atlas by Ono, Kubick and Abernathey: Atlas of the Cerebral Sulci.

-Some of the more prominent sulci are, however, seen across individuals – and even species – making a common nomenclature across individuals and species possible.